Type XXIII submarine: Background

-Description
+Design

 The Type XXIII had an all-welded single hull, the first submarine to use such a design.
 It had a fully streamlined outer casing and apart from the relatively small conning tower and a fairing which housed the diesel exhaust silencer, it had an uncluttered upper deck.
 In line with Walter's design practice, there were no forward hydroplanes, although these were added later.

 The submarine was propelled by a single three-bladed propeller and steered by a single rudder.
 As with the Type XXI, the lower section of the figure-of-eight hull was used to house a large 62-cell battery.

 In order to allow the boat to be transported by rail, the hull sections had to be limited in size to fit the standard loading gauge.
 For transportation, the hull was broken into four sections and the bridge was removed.
 Due to the space restrictions, the forward bow section had to be made as short as possible, which meant that only two torpedo tubes could be fitted and no reload torpedoes could be carried.
 The torpedoes were loaded by ballasting the submarine down at the stern so that the bow lifted clear of the water and the torpedoes could be loaded directly into their tubes from a barge.

 The Type XXIII proved to have excellent handling characteristics, and was highly maneuverable both on the surface and underwater.
 Its crash dive time was 9 seconds, and its maximum diving depth was 180 m.
 Submerged, its speed was 12+1/2 kn, and while surfaced its speed was 9 kn.
 A submerged speed of 10+1/2 kn could be attained while snorkeling.

+Characteristics

+A Type XXIII U-boat had an overall length of 34.86 m, a beam of 3.02 m and a draft of 3.66 m.
+The displacement on the surface was 234 t, and submerged 258 t.
+The length of the pressure hull was 24.60 m and had a maximum diameter of 2.80 m.

+The boat was powered on the surface by a six-cylinder, four-stroke MWM RS134S diesel engine, giving 575 bhp, which gave a maximum speed of 9.7 kn.
+With a fuel capacity of 20.76 t, the range was 4450 nmi at 6 kn and 2600 nmi at 8 kn.
+When submerged it was propelled by a double-acting AEG GU 4463-8 electric motor, giving 427 kW.
+Maximum submerged speed was 12.5 kn and maximum range was 194 nmi at 4 kn and 35 nmi at 10 kn.
+For silent submerged propulsion a small BBC CCR188 electric motor giving 25.8 kW was installed, which gave a maximum speed of 3.5 kn.

+A Type XXII was equipped with two 53.3 cm bow torpedo tubes, but did not have space internally for spare torpedoes.
+Thet did not have a deck gun nor any ant-aircraft armement.
+Their complement consisted of two officers and twelve men.